 The careers programme includes careers education sessions, careers guidance activities (group work and individual interviews), information and research activities, work related learning and individual learning activities.
 Careers lessons are part of the school's Personal Development Programme.
 Other events and activities are planned and organised separately throughout the year.
-We have strong links with local Post-16 providers and with the North Charnwood Learning Partnership (NCLP) careers group.
+We have strong links with local Post-16 providers, the North Charnwood & Loughborough Inclusion Partnership (NCLIP) and the Leicester & Leicestershire Enterprise Partnership (LLEP).